jzanetti/matsim-vis/docs/source/example/emission.rst

-Emission (Petrol car vs Diesel truck)
+Emissions (Petrol car vs Diesel truck)
 =====

 Assuming that there are two scenarios: